RidaRidss/Hulala.pk/README.md

 # Hulala.pk
-Custom bootstrap site in progress - Demo resource is available here for everyone.
+Custom bootstrap site [ 1 pager , flash banner added ] , is in progress - Demo resource is available here for everyone.